xars7/the-777-playground/README.md

 As of currently there is nothing yet but I will be updating it soon while I work on my projects for 2022!

-YouTubeVideoDownloader - A simple script that downloads whatever YouTube video url you give it PasswordSafe - Still in the works
+YouTubeVideoDownloader - A simple script that downloads whatever YouTube video url you give it PasswordSafe - A program to generate passwords and keep them safe!